A circular order on edge-coloured trees and RNA m-diagrams: Bijections

-The labelling on the vertices for a tree in the latter set is determined by a distinguished vertex, that labelled $k$, say, since $\sigma_G$ then determines the labels on all the other vertices.
-We thus have:
+\item[(3)] The labelling on the vertices for a tree in the latter set in (2) is determined by a distinguished vertex, that labelled $k$, say, since $\sigma_G$ then determines the labels on all the other vertices. \end{enumerate} \end{remark}